Data highlight

 Definition

-The gender wage gap is the difference between median earnings of men and women relative to median earnings of men.
+The gender wage gap is the difference between median earnings of women relative to median earnings of men.
 It is based on full-time, year round workers.

 A recent Center for American Progress analysis of the Household Pulse Survey found that during the COVID-19 pandemic, Millennial mothers were nearly three times more likely than Millennial fathers to report being unable to work due to a school or child care closure.
 This was additional stress for the significant number of single mother households in Oklahoma.